At a glance

 High blood pressure:

 This can be caused by kidney disease, but kidney disease can also cause high blood pressure.
-Either way, high blood pressure is a serious disease which can lead to retinal detachment and blindness, seizures, stroke and coma.
+Either way, high blood pressure is a serious disease that can lead to retinal detachment and blindness, seizures, stroke and coma.
 Symptoms of high blood pressure are often lacking.
 If your cat has kidney disease or hyperthyroidism, he should have his blood pressure monitored regularly.

 High phosphorus (hyperphosphatemia):